nin0-dev/sadantify/README.md

 If you're on Windows, Extendify requires installing Spotify from the installer. (**NOT THE MICROSOFT STORE!**)

+If you already have Spotify installed through this method, your install is probably not up to date, even if you're technically on the latest version.
+See the next section for info on how to manually update your install.

 Currently the `applyPatch.mjs` script supports Windows and Linux (tested on Arch + Hyprland).

+## Manual Updating

+The idea of manual updating is that you delete the `.spa` files in the `Apps` folder of the Spotify install and then re-run the installer.
+This solves our problem of out of date archives 99.9% of the time.

+You can get the latest installer from [here (Windows + MacOS + Linux)](https://loadspot.pages.dev/) or [here (Windows only)](https://download.scdn.co/SpotifySetup.exe).

 ## Scripts: